-Starting a claim with Accident Claims UK is very straightforward.
+Starting a claim with Accident Claims UK, whether you’re claiming compensation for injury at work compensation or claiming compensation for a data breach is very straightforward.
 Use the telephone number below to reach out to our team.
 They will then go over the specifics of your claim with you and ask you some questions.
 These questions will tell us all we need to know and give you some informed advice on what you should do next.
 If you have a valid claim, they will go over our national claims service with you and explain how it works before getting your claim started right away.

 How Long Do I Have To Make A Personal Injury Claim?

 There is a personal injury claims time limit that you must begin your claim within.
 In general, this time limit is 3 years since the incident that caused your injuries took place or 3 years from the date that a medical condition has been diagnosed.
 These time limits are set out in the Limitation Act 1980.
 In some rare cases, this time limit is different, and our team will advise you on this when you speak to them on the number below.